 Support and learning for those providing EHC plans

-To learn more about the latest developments and trends in this area, make sure you register for the National SEND Conference, which will be taking place virtually on 17th and 18th June, with an additional online workshop being held on 23rd June.
+To learn more about the latest developments and trends in this area, make sure you register for the National SEND Conference, which will be taking place virtually on 15th June.
 You can view the full agenda here.